-His projects at BCCDC are currently evaluating how to use parts of the autophagy pathway for the design of better therapeutics and of vaccines to combat against pathogens of major public health importance, such as chlamydia, salmonella and other organisms, particularly those that develop resistance to currently available antimicrobial drugs.
+Dr. Kryworuchko’s projects at BCCDC and UBC are currently evaluating how to use parts of the autophagy pathway for the design of better therapeutics and vaccines to combat pathogens of major public health importance, and to distinguish the molecular mechanisms by which autophagy can exert both cytocidal vs cytoprotective effects in human monocytes.

 Dr. Kryworuchko joined BCCDC and UBC at the end of 2017.
 Before this, he worked extensively in the areas of viral immunopathogenesis, programmed cell death and vaccine research and development at the University of Saskatchewan, the University of Ottawa and the Children's Hospital of Eastern Ontario.

 He obtained his PhD in microbiology and immunology at the University of Ottawa.
 His thesis described molecular mechanisms regulating the expression and function of the cellular adhesion molecule CD44 in normal as well as Epstein-Barr virus–infected and immortalized B lymphocytes.
 Subsequently, as a postdoctoral fellow at Institut Pasteur in Paris, he pursued interests in HIV immunopathogenesis, elucidating virus-induced defects in the responses of immune cells, including CD4 helper and CD8 cytotoxic T lymphocytes.

 - For a list of selected papers and presentations, see Dr. Kryworuchko’s UBC profile.